Deep-MI/FastSurfer/recon_surf/README.md

 The basis for the reconstruction pipeline is the accurate anatomical whole brain segmentation following the DKTatlas such as the one provided by the FastSurferCNN or FastSurferVINN deep learning architectures.

+The T1-weighted full head input image and the segmentation need to be equivalent in voxel size, dimension and orientation (LIA).
+With FastSurferCNN or VINN this is always ensured.
+If the image resolution is below 0.999, the surface pipeline will be run in hires mode.

 # Usage
 The *recon_surf* directory contains scripts to run the analysis.
 In addition, a working installation of __FreeSurfer__ (v7.3.2) is needed for a native install (or use our Docker/Singularity images).